-Figure 3 shows the aftereffects of a successful conversation (from Bob's perspective) between Bob and Jane.
+Figure 3 shows the aftereffects of a successful conversation between Bob and Jane.
 Here, default ascription states that A3 is consistent with A2 (i.e., A3 can access all beliefs in A2).
 Notably both Bob and Jane achieved their goals (assuming that Bob's mental models are accurate) even though their individual beliefs conflict.